Jonathan Boyd: Singles run (1977–1981)

-After his run with PNW ended Boyd began travelling the other NWA territories working under such names as "Wild Colonial Boy" Johnny Boyd and "Maniac" Jonathan Boyd.
-His first stop after leaving the Oregon/Washington territory was due south to the Los Angeles area, specifically the NWA Hollywood Wrestling area.
-In LA, Boyd teamed up with Coloso Colosetti to defeat Hector Guerrero and Barry Orton to win the NWA Americas Tag Team Championship on 18 May 1979, only to turn around and lose the title to "The Twin Devils" the very next day.
-In September, Boyd made his mark on Georgia Championship Wrestling when he beat Ray Candy for the NWA Georgia Television Championship.
-The mark was short-lived, as Candy regained the title about 2 weeks later.
+In mid-1979, Boyd began travelling the other NWA territories, working under such names as "Wild Colonial Boy" Johnny Boyd and "Maniac" Jonathan Boyd.
+His first stop after leaving the Oregon/Washington territory was due south to the Los Angeles, California-based NWA Hollywood Wrestling promotion, where he teamed up with Coloso Colosetti to defeat Barry Orton and Héctor Guerrero to win the NWA Americas Tag Team Championship on 18 May 1979, only to lose the title to the Twin Devils the next day.
+In August 1978, Boyd joined Georgia Championship Wrestling, where he remained until November 1979.
+After a short stint in Mid-South Wrestling, he began wrestling in Texas for Big Time Wrestling and Houston Wrestling.
+He returned to Pacific Northwest Wrestling in mid-1980, where he feuded with Igor Volkoff and Stan Stasiak.
+He remained in Pacific Northwest Wrestling until mid-1981.

-The Sheepherders
+New Sheepherders (1981–1985)

-In 1981, Butch Miller of the Sheepherders decided that he wanted to return closer to home and went to Australia to wrestle.
-Luke remained in the United States and started teaming with Boyd as "the Kiwi Sheepherders" and "The New Zealand Sheepherders".
-The duo of Williams and Boyd quickly gained a reputation of one of the most violent, hard hitting teams in the business.
-One of the first people to feel the wrath of the "new and improved" Sheepherders was Robert Fuller in South Eastern Championship Wrestling.
-In later 1981, Robert Fuller and Jos LeDuc had split up when LeDuc turned on Fuller during a match.
-LeDuc brought in the Sheepherders to be a part of his "Commonwealth Connection" to fight against Robert Fuller and the entire Fuller family.
-In December 1981, the Sheepherders won the NWA Southeast Tag Team Championship that had been vacated when Fuller and LeDuc split and defended the titles against Robert Fuller and various partners including his brother Ron Fuller and his cousin Jimmy Golden (later known as Bunkhouse Buck).
-One act that made the Sheepherders the most hated men in SECW for a while was when the duo attacked and injured (storyline) Jimmy's father Billy Golden.
-Williams and Boyd kept the upper hand for months as Robert Fuller recruited partner after partner to defeat the dastardly duo.
-On 11 September 1982, the Sheepherders were finally defeated by Fuller and Golden ending the feud on a high for the face duo as the Sheepherders were "run out" of the territory.
+In mid-1981, Butch Miller of the Sheepherders decided that he wanted to return closer to home and relocated to Australia to wrestle.
+His partner Luke Williams remained in the Americas.
+At the time, Miller and Williams were the NWA North American Tag Team Champions in the Puerto Rican Capitol Sports Promotions.
+Boyd (billed for the match as "Johnny Miller") teamed with Williams to drop the titles to Jack Brisco and Jerry Brisco.
+Boyd and Williams subsequently began wrestling in Championship Wrestling from Florida as the "Kiwi Sheepherders" and the "New Zealand Sheepherders".
+The duo of Boyd and Williams quickly gained a reputation of one of the most violent, hard hitting teams in the business.
+They left Championship Wrestling from Florida in October 1981.

+After briefly appearing with Georgia Championship Wrestling, Boyd and Williams joined the Alabama-based Southeastern Championship Wrestling promotion in December 1981.
+The tag team of Robert Fuller and Jos LeDuc had split when LeDuc turned on Fuller during a match; LeDuc subsequently brought in the Sheepherders to be a part of his "Commonwealth Connection" to fight against Robert Fuller and the entire Fuller family.
+In December 1981, the Sheepherders won the NWA Southeast Tag Team Championship that had been vacated when Fuller and LeDuc split and defended the titles against Robert Fuller and various partners including his brother Ron Fuller and his cousin Jimmy Golden.
+One act that made the Sheepherders the most hated men in Southeastern Championship Wrestling was when they attacked and injured (storyline) Jimmy's father Billy Golden.
+Williams and Boyd kept the upper hand for months as Robert Fuller recruited partner after partner to defeat the Sheepherders.
+On 11 September 1982, the Sheepherders were finally defeated by Fuller and Golden ending the feud on a high for the face duo as the Sheepherders were "run out" of Southeastern Championship Wrestling.